DiegoPinto357/gamekeeper/playnite-extension/GameKeeperExport/README.md

 ### Empty export file

-- Verify you have Epic, GOG, or Xbox games in your Playnite library
+- Verify you have Epic, GOG, Amazon, or Xbox games in your Playnite library
 - Steam games are intentionally excluded (they come from Steam API)

 ## Updating the Extension